ronojoy/pybisp/README.md

 [pybisp](http://nbviewer.ipython.org/github/ronojoy/pybisp/tree/master/)
 ======

 A collection of Python tools for performing Bayesian parameter estimation and model selection for stochastic processes.
-The initial roadmap is to implement exact likelihood estimation for the parameters of the following common continuous time stochastic processes
+The initial roadmap is to implement exact likelihood estimation for the parameters of the

 * Wiener process
 * Ornstein-Uhlenbeck process